go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

+#### call / delegatecall/ staticall

-**call/delegatecall/ataticall**: ued to interface with contracts that do not adhere to ABI, or to give more direct control over encoding. they all take a single bytes memory parameter and return the success condition (as a bool) and the return data (byte memory).
+* used to interface with contracts that do not adhere to ABI, or to give more direct control over encoding.
+* they all take a single bytes memory parameter and return the success condition (as a bool) and the return data (byte memory).

-with `DELEGATECALL`, only the code of the given address is used but all other aspects are taken from the current contract.
+* with `DELEGATECALL`, only the code of the given address is used but all other aspects are taken from the current contract.
 The purpose is to use logic code that is stored in the callee contract but operates on the state of the caller contract.

-with `STATCALL`, the execution will revert if the called function modifies the state in any way.
+* with `STATCALL`, the execution will revert if the called function modifies the state in any way.

 <br>

-**creating a new instance**:
+#### creating a new instance

 * the safest way to call another contract is if you create that other contract yourself.
 * to do this, you can simply instantiate it, using the keyword `new`, as in other object-oriented languages.
-This keyword will create the contract on the blockchain and return an object that you can use to reference it.
+* this keyword will create the contract on the blockchain and return an object that you can use to reference it.

 ```
 contract Token is Mortal {